Illustrating a Children’s Picture Book

-Each week, author-illustrator Karl Newson will be viewing the work posted and offering some focused comment on a few students' work – every student will get written feedback on their final task.
+Each week, an author-illustrator will be viewing the work posted and offering some focused comment on a few students' work – every student will get written feedback on their final task.

 * Students who would like to gain further written feedback from a CBC editor on their final illustrations may do so by sending them to the CBC team within 3 months of the end of the course, and on payment of a further £100 fee (full information about this extra feedback service will be given to students during the course).

 Each week students will gain access to a new module based on a practical picture book writing topic.
-Our bespoke learning platform features separate forum spaces for each teaching unit, arranged in a clear structure that’s easy to use.
-This enables students to quickly find and take part in discussions and to easily locate task materials they’d like to refer back to.
+Our bespoke learning platform features separate forum spaces for all six teaching topics, arranged in a clear structure that’s easy to use.
+Our online learning space allows students to quickly find and take part in discussions and to easily locate task materials they’d like to refer back to.

-Studying the market and learning from the work of other illustrators
+Study the market and learn from the work of other illustrators.

 Inspiration and Ideas

-How to find inspiration and develop ideas for your picture book
+Learn how artists find inspiration and develop ideas into a picture book.

-Plan your story and spreads – thumbnail sketches and preliminary drawings
+Plan your story and spreads, your thumbnail sketches and preliminary drawings.

-Professional development, working on your final illustrations, creating a portfolio, and how to approach publishers & agents
+Professional development, work on your final illustrations, creating a portfolio, and how to approach publishers & agents.